-If there’s one thing that helped me lose 80 pounds and be successful at keeping it off for 6 years, it’s meal planning.
-Incorporating a menu plan into my weekly routine, has made a huge difference in keeping myself accountable for the food I eat.
+If there's one thing that helped me lose 80 pounds and keep it off for years, it's meal planning.
+Incorporating a menu plan into my weekly routine, has made a huge difference in keeping myself accountable with the food I eat.
 Without that structure, I eat mindlessly and without a purpose.
-A meal plan has helped me understand my relationship with food better and how to make healthier choices.
+A meal plan helped me understand my relationship with food better, what portion sizes to choose and how to make healthier choices.

 Food choices play an important role in health and weight management.
 If making healthy changes to your diet is one of your goals and you're new to meal planning, then this Beginner's Guide To EASY Meal Planning is for you!
 Use these tips as your motivation to help you get started. and in under an hour, you'll have planned and shopped for your weekly meals like it's no big deal!

 You don't have to do a full blown weekly meal when you're just starting out.
 In fact, I discourage it.
 You will quickly feel overwhelmed and give up.